openjdk/guide/src/guide/testing-the-jdk.md

 Although `windows-all` isn't strictly required in this example, it's preferable to specify platforms for each bugid (unless they are all `generic-all`), this makes it easier to remove one of the bugs from the list.

+A common way to handle the JBS issue used to problemlist a test is to create a [Sub-task]{.jbs-value} of the bug that needs to be fixed to be able to remove the test from the problem list again.

 Remember to always add a [problemlist]{.jbs-label} label in the JBS issue referenced in the ProblemList entry.

 #### ProblemListing some, but not all, test cases in a file